What Is An Officiant?

 Colorado is a unique state in that it recognises both self-uniting marriages and common law marriages, so we have many situations that require careful thought.
 Since marriage is probably the biggest and most important legal contract you will ever enter into, it's probably a good idea to understand what is, and is not, legal.

-Disclaimer - I am not a lawyer and nothing in this article shall be construed as legal advice!
+Disclaimer - Not only am I not a lawyer I don't even play one on tv, and nothing in this article shall be construed as legal advice!
 I have been an ordained minister since 2009 and have performed hundreds of weddings in Colorado and multiple US states, and am the current president of the Colorado Association of Wedding Officiants (CAWO).

 First and foremost, let's look at the Colorado Statute that deals with the solemnization of marriages: Colorado Revised Statutes Title 14.
 Domestic Matters § 14-2-109.
 Solemnization and registration of marriages: